 The following push notification type identifiers currently exist on the server.
-For each of them, the extra information extra\info has a specific format.
+For each of them, the extra information extra_info has a specific format.

 - 0x01 Android: this notification type sends push notifications through Google's Firebase Cloud Messaging service.
-The extra\info is a list of encoded elements containing: - a String containing the device token provided by Firebase, required to send the push notification to the correct device. - a byte[32] containing a random masking unique identifier, allowing the device to know which identity received a message.
+The extra_info is a list of encoded elements containing: - a String containing the device token provided by Firebase, required to send the push notification to the correct device. - a byte[32] containing a random masking unique identifier, allowing the device to know which identity received a message.

 The masking unique identifier allows to tell the device which of his identity (in case several identities are installed on the same device) has received a message.
-The identity itself cannot be sent in the push notification, otherwise it would allow the push notification server operated by Google to associate an Olvid identity with the real identity of the device owner (already known by the Firebase Cloud Messaging service).
+The identity itslef cannot be sent in the push notification, otherwise it would allow the push notification server operated by Google to associate an Olvid identity with the real identity of the device owner (already known by the Firebase Cloud Messaging service).

 - 0x04 iOS with extension: this notification type sends push notifications through the Apple Push Notification service protuction server and includes the encrypted payload of application messages in the notification.
 This allows the notification extension of the iOS application to notify the user with the decrypted message content while the application is in the background.
-The extra\info is a list of encoded elements containing: - a byte[] containing the device token provided by Apple, required to send the push notification to the correct device. - a byte[32] containing a random masking unique identifier, allowing the device to know which identity received a message.
+The extra_info is a list of encoded elements containing: - a byte[] containing the device token provided by Apple, required to send the push notification to the correct device. - a byte[32] containing a random masking unique identifier, allowing the device to know which identity received a message. - an optional byte[] containing the device voip token provided by Apple.
+This is required to receive voip notifications for incoming Olvid calls, but is not available for users who deactivated CallKit in the App.